brownplt/anchor/README.md

 Anchor
 ======

-The next generation compiler for Pyret.
+An experimental compiler for Pyret.

 Requirements
 ------------